 Reproductive toxicity has been evaluated in rats and rabbits.
-Maraviroc produced no adverse effects on fertility of male or female rats at doses with exposures (area under the curve [AUC]) up to 20-fold higher than in humans given the recommended 300-mg, twice-daily dose.
+Maraviroc produced no adverse effects on the fertility of male or female rats at doses with exposures (area under the curve [AUC]) up to 20-fold higher than those seen in humans given the recommended 300-mg, twice-daily dose.

 Teratogenicity/Adverse Pregnancy Outcomes

 In animal reproduction studies, no evidence of adverse developmental outcomes was observed with maraviroc.
-During organogenesis in the rat and rabbit, systemic exposures (area under the curve [AUC]) to maraviroc were approximately 20 times (in rats) and 5 times (in rabbits) the exposure in humans at the recommended 300-mg, twice-daily dose.
-In the rat prenatal and postnatal development study, maternal maraviroc AUC was approximately 14 times the exposure in humans at the recommended 300-mg, twice-daily dose.1
+During organogenesis in the rat and rabbit, systemic exposures (AUC) to maraviroc were approximately 20 times (in rats) and 5 times (in rabbits) the exposure seen in humans given the recommended 300-mg, twice-daily dose.
+In the rat prenatal and postnatal development study, maternal maraviroc AUC was approximately 14 times the exposure seen in humans given the recommended 300-mg, twice-daily dose.1

 Placental and Breast Milk Passage

-Minimal placental passage was demonstrated in a study of single-dose maraviroc in rhesus macaques that showed poor placental transfer and rapid clearance from infant monkeys’ blood.2 Studies in lactating rats indicate that maraviroc is extensively secreted into rat milk.1
+A study in rhesus macaques showed that single-dose maraviroc had poor placental transfer and rapid clearance from infant monkeys’ blood.2 Studies in lactating rats indicate that maraviroc is extensively secreted into rat milk.1

 Human Studies in Pregnancy

-A U.S./European study of intensive, steady-state, 12-hour pharmacokinetic profiles in the third trimester, and at least 2 weeks postpartum, included 18 women taking maraviroc as part of clinical care.3 Sixty-seven percent were taking 150 mg BID with a protease inhibitor; 11% took 300 mg BID and 22% took an alternative regimen.
-The geometric mean ratios for third-trimester versus postpartum AUC were 0.72 and 0.70 for maximum maraviroc concentration.
-Despite the overall 30% decrease in maraviroc exposure during pregnancy and 15% decrease in Ctrough, Ctrough exceeded the minimum target concentration of 50 ng/mL, and only one woman had a Ctrough below that level both during pregnancy and postpartum.
+A U.S./European study of intensive, steady-state, 12-hour pharmacokinetic profiles in the third trimester, and at least 2 weeks postpartum, included 18 women taking maraviroc as part of clinical care.3 Sixty-seven percent of the women in the study were taking maraviroc 150 mg BID with a protease inhibitor; 11% took maraviroc 300 mg BID and 22% took an alternative regimen.
+The geometric mean ratios for third-trimester AUC versus postpartum AUC were 0.72 and 0.70 for maximum maraviroc concentration.
+Despite an overall 30% decrease in maraviroc AUC during pregnancy and a 15% decrease in Ctrough, Ctrough exceeded the minimum target concentration of 50 ng/mL in all participants except for one woman who had a Ctrough below 50 ng/mL during both pregnancy and postpartum.
 These data suggest that the standard adult dose adjusted for concomitant antiretroviral (ARV) drugs seems appropriate in pregnancy.
-A review of drug interactions between ARV drugs and oral contraceptives found that it is safe to coadminister oral contraceptives with maraviroc.4
+A review of drug interactions between ARV drugs and oral contraceptives found that it is safe to co-administer oral contraceptives with maraviroc.4

 Placental and Breast Milk Passage

-An ex vivo human placental cotyledon perfusion model demonstrated minimal placental passage of maraviroc.5 In a study in humans of 6 mother/infant pairs, the median ratio of cord blood-to-maternal-plasma drug concentrations was 0.33 (0.03–0.56).3,6 Whether maraviroc is secreted into human milk is unknown.
+An ex vivo human placental cotyledon perfusion model demonstrated minimal placental passage of maraviroc.5 In a study in humans of six mother and infant pairs, the median ratio of cord blood to maternal plasma drug concentrations was 0.33 (0.03–0.56).
+3,6 Whether maraviroc is secreted into human milk is unknown.